thelv/abscat.org-abstract_catalog/README.md

 This request we can rewrite this way: person='Alice' son son

-If we don't want to select Alice and her sons of first gen we just add dots: person='Alice'.son.son
+If we don't want to select Alice herself and her sons of first gen we just add dots: person='Alice'.son.son

 We can use OR (|), AND (^), CONCAT (U).
 For example select Alice sons and daugthers: